Fannie Mae Recognized as “Best-of-the-Best Corporation for Inclusion” by the National Business Inclusion Consortium

 About Fannie Mae

-Fannie Mae helps make the 30-year fixed-rate mortgage and affordable rental housing possible for millions of Americans.
-We partner with lenders to create housing opportunities for families across the country.
+Fannie Mae helps make the 30-year fixed-rate mortgage and affordable rental housing possible for millions of people in America.
+We partner with lenders to create housing opportunities for people across the country.
 We are driving positive changes in housing finance to make the home buying process easier, while reducing costs and risk.
 To learn more, visit:

 fanniemae.com | Twitter | Facebook | LinkedIn | Instagram | YouTube | Blog